-- making sure it's not too long
+- Make sure it's not too long.

-- wearing shoes that fit
+- Wear shoes that fit.

 Don't Go It Alone

 Talk it over with your mom or dad when you're deciding where to trick-or-treat.
-Sticking close to home is great because then you'll know many of the people and you won't get lost in neighborhoods that you're not used to visiting.
+Sticking close to home is great because then you'll know many of the people and you won't get lost in a neighborhood that you're not used to visiting.
 And people who already know you just might throw an extra treat in your bag!